 We have very hard water in this region.
 Over time, this results in mineral build-up in the bottom of the water heater tank.
 This is bad because it decreases the life span of the tank and accelerates rusting/leaking.
 To prevent this from happening, you should flush the tank every year.
 A partial or full flush of the tank removes the accumulating crud and increases the lifespan of the tank.

-For instructions on how to flush the tank refer to your water heater manual, a qualified licensed plumber, or professional online instructional videos.
+For more detailed instructions on how to flush the tank, refer to the manual for your specific model water heater, a qualified licensed plumber, or professional online instructional videos.

 Install a pan